- About Us

 The core curriculum standards will be met through a play based model of learning.
 Each day there will be structured and unstructured activities following a regular schedule that will broaden knowledge and skills in a wide spectrum of areas including gross and fine motor control, social awareness, independent and collaborative work as well as a progression of skills designed to increase every student’s autonomy and independence.

-This Pre-K Scope and Sequence shows a progression of interdisciplinary learning throughout the year in three sections.
-In order to ground children in their own experiences and expand their understanding of the people and world around them with increasing complexity, pre-K students move through three main themed areas of study.
+This Junior Kindergarten Scope and Sequence shows a progression of interdisciplinary learning throughout the year in three sections.
+In order to ground children in their own experiences and expand their understanding of the people and world around them with increasing complexity, Junior Kindergarten students move through three main themed areas of study.
 This learning path and the development of inquiry and critical thinking will be a consistent thread throughout all themes and units.

 - My Community and Me